 Exit & Support Network™

-P. S. Since I first wrote this, I no longer have those sick feelings at Christmas time, but the longing I feel for my parents, and those happy times we spent together, will always remain.
+UPDATE: December 24, 2020: Since I first wrote this, I no longer have those sick feelings at Christmas time, but the longing and sadness I feel for my loved ones (most who now are gone) and those happy times we spent together, will always be remembered.
+God understands our pain and loneliness and is with us in it.

 “For God so loved the world, that he gave his only begotten Son, that whosoever believeth on him shall not perish,